APPENDIX 1 - DATA PROCESSING AGREEMENT ("DPA")

 3.12 In Annex 1, Trustpilot has stated the servers, offices etc. used to provide the Services.
 The Customer may at any time request information about the servers, offices used by Trustpilot in connection with the Services and Trustpilot shall respond within 30 days with such information.

-4.1 Trustpilot may engage subprocessors.
-At the time of the DPA, Trustpilot uses the subprocessors listed here to provide the Services.
-Trustpilot undertakes to inform the Customer of any intended changes concerning the addition or replacement of a subprocessor by providing prior written notice via the Customer's business account.
-If the Customer can document objective and valid reasons not to accept suggested new subprocessors, the Customer may object to the use of these suggested new subprocessors.
-If Trustpilot chooses not to suggest alternative subprocessors, or if the Customer has valid and objective reasons to object to all suggested alternatives, the Customer is entitled to terminate the contract with Trustpilot within 30 days after receiving notice hereof.
-Trustpilot must inform the Customer in writing of the discontinued use of a subprocessor.
+4.1 Trustpilot may engage sub-processors.
+At the time of the DPA, Trustpilot uses the sub-processors listed here to provide the Services.
+Trustpilot undertakes to inform the Customer of any intended changes concerning the addition or replacement of a sub-processor by providing prior written notice via the Customer's business account.
+If the Customer can document objective and valid reasons not to accept suggested new sub-processors, the Customer may object to the use of these suggested new sub-processors.
+If Trustpilot chooses not to suggest alternative sub-processors, or if the Customer has valid and objective reasons to object to all suggested alternatives, the Customer is entitled to terminate the contract with Trustpilot within 14 days after receiving notice hereof.

 5.1 The Parties may at any time agree to amend this DPA.
 Amendments must be in writing.

-6.2 On the Customer's request Trustpilot shall immediately transfer or delete (including anonymise) personal data, which Trustpilot is processing for the Customer, unless Union or member state law requires storage of the personal data.
+6.4 On the Customer's request Trustpilot shall immediately transfer or delete (including anonymise) Personal Data, which Trustpilot is processing for the Customer, unless Union or member state law requires storage of the Personal Data.